-Locking yourself out of your apartment is a bad thing; locking yourself inside the basement is even worse.
+Locking yourself out of your apartment is a bad thing, but locking yourself inside the basement is even worse.
 That happens to Jim Fusobactruski, husband to the famous virologist Dr. Samantha Fusobactruski.
 Luckily for Jim, he has his mobile phone with him, so he calls Samantha in hope that she can help him out.
-However, Jim’s wife is not able to come home from work right now, so she tells him to search for the spare key that should be lying around down there.
+However, his beloved wife is not able to come home from work right now, so she tells him to search for the spare key that should lie around down there.

-As Jim is looking in every corner, he finds strange notes regarding a stranger named Bob, and one of those pieces of paper was even written by the unknown man.
+As Jim is looking in every corner, he finds strange notes regarding a stranger named Bob.
+One piece of paper was even written by the unknown man himself.
 It is addressed to Samantha, telling her that if she likes games that much, she should give him a call, if she can figure out Bob’s new phone number that is hidden in a puzzle.
-Jim does his best, and when he eventually succeeds and calls the new-found contact, he gets connected with a detective that is actually looking for Bob – not because he thinks Bob is the suspect in one of his crime cases, but instead the victim.
+Jim does his best, and when he eventually succeeds and calls the just found contact, he gets connected with a detective that is actually looking for Bob.
+However, he does not think of Bob as the suspect in a crime case, but instead as the victim.
 It turns out that he will be right, as not only clutter and junk found their way into the basement, but also a corpse.